On this page

 HHS-OIG refreshed its expectations in the General Compliance Program Guidance on November 6, 2023.
 It was the first new general guidance from OIG in 15 years, and it added recommendations to conduct annual internal risk assessments, to consider quality of care as a component of the compliance program, and to emphasize the importance of a board’s and executive leadership’s oversight of compliance.

 The numbers explain the urgency.
-The Department of Justice reported that over $5.7 billion of the more than $6.8 billion in False Claims Act settlements and judgments in FY 2025 involved the health care industry.
+DOJ reported that over $5.7 billion of the more than $6.8 billion in False Claims Act settlements and judgments in FY 2025 involved the health care industry.
 That figure was a sharp jump from $1.8 billion in healthcare-related recoveries the year before, and healthcare made up 83% of all FCA recoveries in FY 2025.
 Compliance officers in Texas, Florida, and California are not running a paperwork drill.
 They are running the system that keeps the doors open.

 The Seven Elements, mapped to evidence operators can actually pull